TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

 > ✅ The quadruped robot spawns correctly in MuJoCo with joint and actuator data accessible.

-### 4. RViz-MuJoCo ROS 2 Bridge
+## 4. RViz-MuJoCo ROS 2 Bridge

 This was a challenging part — went through various repositories for combining ROS 2 communication with MuJoCo and bridging it with RViz.
 Thanks to this [repo]() for giving a brief idea of how to extract joint and actuator data in Mujoco , publish `world` to `base` frame transforms (TFs) and `joint_states`, which RViz uses for real-time visualization.

-To run this setup:
+To spawn robot in Mujoco , load Rviz with panels configured run the below command

 ```bash
 ros2 launch b2_description mujoco_rviz_combined_launch.py